Stop asking your friends

 Detect, fix, verify, repeat, until everything is green.
 You just say yes.

-Lives in your
+Lives in your coding agent.

 {